armanriazi/armanriazi.github.io/docs/public/cryptocurrency/defi.md

 ---

 A deflationary token:

 - [ ]Is a token operating in an overall economy that is deflationary.
 - [X] Is a token operating in an overall economy that is deflationary.
 - [ ]Is a token that is losing favor in the marketplace.
 - [ ]Is a token that whose exchange rate is decreasing.

 Generally, an increase in token demand: (Choose the best answer)

 - [ ]One cannot determine the impact on price with the information given.
 - [ ]Any price change would be random.
 - [X] Will result in a higher price.
 - [ ]Will result in a lower price.

-If major governments around the world announce an intent to provide for more regulation for tokens, this would be considered:
+If major governments around the world announce an intent to provide for more regulation for tokens, this would be considered

 - [ ]Neither a Micro-tokenomics and Macro-tokenomics factor
 - [ ]Both a Micro-tokenomics and Macro-tokenomics factor
 - [ ]A Micro-tokenomics factor
 - [X] A Macro-tokenomics factor

 If the supply of a token is significantly reduced, what would you expect to happen to the price of that token?
 (Choose the best answer)

 - [ ]The price would stay the same.
 - [X] The price would increase.
 - [ ]The price would decrease.
 - [ ]Token supply has no impact on token price.

-Since the total supply of Bitcoin is capped, it is considered a deflationary token:
+Since the total supply of Bitcoin is capped, it is considered a deflationary token

 - [X] False
 - [ ]True

-The next halving event for Bitcoin:
+The next halving event for Bitcoin

 - [ ]Will make Bitcoin more inflationary.
 - [ ]Will have no impact on the inflationary or deflationary nature of Bitcoin.
 - [X] Will make Bitcoin less inflationary.
 - [ ]Will make Bitcoin more deflationary.

 The process of converting ownership rights to tokens that can be issued and traded on a blockchain is known as: (Choose the best answer)

 - [X] Tokenization
 - [ ]None of the above
 - [ ]An Initial Public Offering